Table of contents

 Supported Currencies and Available Countries

 As the name suggests, LocalBitcoins only supports the trading and exchange of Bitcoins.
+It started in a small capacity but has become the largest and best cryptocurrency exchange platform.

 The LocalBitcoins interface can be used on all major web browsers, as well as PC and tablet operating systems, such as Windows and Mac.
 Their mobile app is only available for Android users.